WHAT DAMAGES ARE AVAILABLE IF YOU WIN AN FMLA DENIAL CASE?

 - Time Off – The court can also order your employer to give you your FMLA leave after they previously denied the request.

 Your lawyer can also argue that the courts grant you financial compensation for your damages following the FMLA violation at your workplace.
-Financial damages are awarded in order to make up for the harm the employee suffered at the hands of their employer.
+Monetary damages get awarded to make up for the harm the employee suffered at the hands of their employer.
 Common financial damages are:

 - Back pay